Home

 Kana is Taka's imouto (little sister).
 Conversely, Taka is Kana's oniichan (older brother).
 I've used these terms in these fanfics on occasion.

 I drew the line at having Kana actually call Taka 'Oniichan', though.
 It just didn't feel right.
-And so she calls him 'Bro', just as in the game, though I think it makes her sound like a teenage African-American girl. =Þ
+And so she calls him 'Bro', as she does in the 2002 release of the game, though I think it makes her sound like a teenage African-American girl. =Þ

 "–Chan? –Kun? –San?"
 The Japanese language uses affixes to indicate the speaker's relationship to the person being addressed.
 These are attached after the person's surname or, if you're close enough, their first name.